|

 processing tasks they need to complete.

-SUFFICIENT TIME IS SPENT LEARNINGEach student and group
+SUFFICIENT TIME IS SPENT LEARNING

 should be provided the amount of time needed to learn the targeted information